 Wireless is available in all academic and administrative buildings, all residence halls, and in University Park.

 To get connected to our network, you will need a wireless network card or adapter.
 Please follow the following instructions to connect to SU's wireless network:

 Internet access is provided to all students living on-campus and those in University Park I & II.
 Each student will have their own Ethernet port for plugging in their computer, gaming console, or other network devices.
-All student Residence Halls and University Park also have wireless connectivity at this time.
 NO HUBS, SWITCHES, ROUTERS OR WIRELESS ACCESS POINTS ARE ALLOWED TO BE HOOKED UP TO YOUR ETHERNET PORT.

 An Ethernet port can be further identified by examining it closely and counting the number of gold pins.
 A standard Ethernet port will have 8 gold pins.
 Do not confuse this with a Phone (modem) port, which has 2 or 4 gold pins.